shaisachs/the-recipe/README.md

 If you know what you're doing, then surely this recipe will guide you towards a recognizable plate of chocolate chip cookies.
 In less-experienced hands, the outcome would be a sorry and unappetizing mess!
 Even if I were to supply quantities, times, and temperatures, your hapless first-timer would stand little chance.
 The recipe lacks precision, but worse than that - it lacks heart.
 It doesn't say a thing about the warmth of the butter, the texture of the dough, the golden-brown color of the finished cookie.
 As a result, any number of combinations of ingredients might be said to be a product of a recipe - and very few of them would be inspiring or even edible.
 That grocery store recipe which you hold in such high esteem?
 It's been made a hundred thousand times in a hundred thousand homes, and not a single set of those cookies bears distinction from another.
 Who would bother with such a boring trifle?

 You could say that the recipe decides, as it were, whether the finished product is acceptable or not.
 If you begin with a recipe for chocolate chip cookies, and wind up with a grilled cheese sandwich... well then, shame on you, you failed the recipe.
-Even if you begin with a recipe for chocolate chip walnut cookies, and fail to include the walnuts - you've still failed. \(Your customers, tasting these walnutless delights, might still think of you as a great triumph; never mind that, *I* will happily call you a failure.\) The problem is that the workmanlike recipes like the one above, or the one on your bag of chocolate chips, are too forgiving.
+Even if you begin with a recipe for chocolate chip walnut cookies, and fail to include the walnuts - you've still failed. \(Your customers, tasting these walnut-less delights, might still think of you as a great triumph; never mind that, *I* will happily call you a failure.\) The problem is that the workmanlike recipes like the one above, or the one on your bag of chocolate chips, are too forgiving.
 They don't discern between the mediocre cookies, the merely acceptable ones, and the sublime.
 Say what you will about Grandma, her cookies were reliably sublime; it's difficult to imagine how anything but her recipe could do the same.

 Yours with snobbery,